 \section{Introduction}

 This paper is dedicated to the study of multidimensional continued fractions for subtractive algorithms based on integer invariants of their {\it sails}.
 (Sails are polyhedral surfaces associated to continued fractions.)
-We introduce \textit{Farey polyhedra}, generalisations of Klein polyhedra in two dimensions, and study their properties and combinatorics.
-Finally we define a notion of higher dimensional frieze patterns, analogous to Conway-Coxeter frieze patterns.
+We introduce \textit{Farey polyhedra}, generalisations of Klein polyhedra in two-dimensions, and study their properties and combinatorics.
+Finally we define a notion of higher-dimensional frieze patterns, analogous to Conway-Coxeter frieze patterns.

 This section is organised as follows.
 We start with a brief introduction to the subject areas in Subsection~\ref{subsection: history}.
 We discuss our main contributions and provide an overview of the organisation of the paper in Subsection~\ref{subsection: main contributions}.